-The Shoulder MOON group is a Multi-center Orthopaedic Outcomes Network, a consortium of institutions working together to bring patients the best possible care with disorders of the shoulder.
+The Rotator Cuff Therapist Directed Program was created by the MOON Shoulder Group.
+The MOON Shoulder Group is a Multi-Center Orthopaedic Outcomes Network, a consortium of institutions working together to bring patients the best possible care with disorders of the shoulder.